muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-This can be problematic for BJ

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Just remembering how strictly friends and family in England followed covid rules last year.<br>Two friends had to fight to spend time with their dying parents<br>Lots of elderly and isolated people spent Xmas alone.
-Had some horrid conversations with very sad but rule-abiding people. <a href="https://t.co/xhFXJT9jJw">https://t.co/xhFXJT9jJw</a></p>&mdash; Catherine Nicholson (@ACatInParis) <a href="https://twitter.com/ACatInParis/status/1470882636348461059?ref_src=twsrc%5Etfw">December 14, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

----

-That thing has nearly the capacity of a Nordstream 2 pipeline which is built to supply *a country*.
-Imagine 10, 20 of such plants..
-How can that not solve our energy problem?
-For far-flung shipments, generate ammonia.
-Or H2, pipe it to whereever.
-CSP already can work at night bcz it utilizes heat which can be stored in molten salt nearby temporarily.
-Winning tech.

----

-Massive.
-Lots going on in UAE

-"Dubai Sees World’s Largest Single-Site 700 MW Concentrated Solar Project"

----

-Losing top talent.. \#China \#HK

-"Nearly 90,000 \#HongKongers have applied for resettlement in Britain under a new visa scheme offering a pathway to citizenship"

----

 H2 Fuel News: "Cummins to build H2 fuel cell innovation center in West Sacramento..
 The engine manufacturer will be working with 18,000 square feet of space in California"